 In 1855, at the age of 75, Vignes sold El Aliso to Pierre and Jean-Louis Sainsevain for $40,000 (about $1.06 million in 2016 dollars) - the largest amount of money ever paid for real estate in California at the time.
 (Try buying 104 acres of Los Angeles real estate for a million dollars now!)
 Ironically, Vignes' children later sued their own cousins, accusing them of underpaying for the vineyard.
 (Only in LA...)

 In 1856, Vignes made a donation to the Daughters of Charity of St. Vincent de Paul to fund St. Vincent's Hospital - the first hospital in the city - which opened in 1858.
 Vignes also donated funds to establish LA's first public school.

 Vignes passed away in 1862.
 He was 82 years old.

 There is an undated gravestone reading "Jean Louis Vignes" at Evergreen Cemetery.
 However, Evergreen opened in 1877.
 His body could have been moved (the city's first cemetery is long gone), or the stone could have belonged to a relative (cemetery records give a burial date from 1892, but this could be a typo).

 El Aliso changed hands again after Vignes' death.
 For a time, it was the Philadelphia Lager brewery, owned by German immigrants.
-Union Station now stands on the site.
+The site is gone, long ago subdivided, and for many years was believed to be where Union Station now stands (it wasn’t).

 The giant sycamore itself died in 1891, unable to survive in a growing city.
 It was felled for firewood in 1895.
 According to landscape architect John Crandell, the tree would have stood on what is now a raised island separating the 101 freeway from an on-ramp.
 (Beret-tip to Gizmodo.)